WaterNeRF: Neural Radiance Fields for Underwater Scenes: Related Work

 \subsection{Neural Radiance Fields}

 Most relevant to this work, neural reflectance fields have been developed to enable novel view rendering with scene relighting~\cite{bi2020neural,srinivasan2021nerv}.
 The effects of light transport through different mediums have also been considered in the context of NeRFs.
 Specifically, NeRFs have been used to estimate albedo and ambient light from satellite imagery \cite{satnerf}.
 Recently, NeRFs have been used to model the refraction of light at the interface between air and water \cite{Wang2022NeReFNR}.
-Similarly, a NeRF formulation for our problem is convenient because it allows explicit reasoning and optimization of the various components of light received by the imaging sensor.
+Similarly, a NeRF formulation for our problem is convenient because it provides a framework for optimization of attenuation parameters as a function of corrected color and ray termination distances.